Last updated on

 The benefit of continuing with a short sale after you’ve decided to file for bankruptcy will hinge on the type of bankruptcy you plan on filing.

-If you have decided to file for chapter 7 bankruptcy and are currently trying to sell a home via short sale, there is usually no reason to continue with the short sale.
+If you have decided to file for Chapter 7 bankruptcy and are currently trying to sell a home via short sale, there is usually no reason to continue with the short sale.
 The purpose of a short sale is to relieve the borrower’s obligation to pay the difference between the sale price of the home and the mortgage amount when the property is “underwater” or worth less than what is owed.

-Bottom line: If you are going to file chapter 7 bankruptcy, why deal with the stress of negotiating a short sale?
+Bottom line: If you are going to file Chapter 7 bankruptcy, why deal with the stress of negotiating a short sale?
 However, if you still live in an area where homes are severely underwater and there is a backlog of foreclosures, it could make sense to go through with a short sale to get title out of your name.
-When a home is surrendered via bankruptcy, the bank still must foreclose to remove the owner’s obligation for HOA dues etc…
+When a home is surrendered via bankruptcy, the bank still must foreclose to remove the owner’s obligation for HOA dues, etc.

-The analysis is slightly different in a chapter 13 setting.
-Chapter 13 bankruptcy allows the debtor to surrender a home as well, however, any remaining deficiency judgment after foreclosure will be paid out as unsecured debt through the chapter 13 plan.
-Huh?
+The analysis of a short sale bankruptcy is slightly different in a Chapter 13 setting.
+Chapter 13 bankruptcy allows the debtor to surrender a home, as well; however, any remaining deficiency judgment after foreclosure will be paid out as unsecured debt through the Chapter 13 plan.

-By contrast, in a chapter 13 bankruptcy, the deficiency between the foreclosure sale price and mortgage amount will be paid out as unsecured debt, at far less than 100%.
-Because the debtor will still be responsible to pay some of their unsecured debt through the plan, a short sale that slashes this debt before bankruptcy remains beneficial.
-Therefore, if a borrower can negotiate a short sale prior to filing for chapter 13 bankruptcy, she will reduce her plan payment by reducing her unsecured debt.
+By contrast, in a Chapter 13 bankruptcy, the deficiency between the foreclosure sale price and mortgage amount will be paid out as unsecured debt, at far less than 100%.
+Because the debtor will still be responsible to pay some of his or her unsecured debt through the plan, a short sale that slashes this debt before bankruptcy remains beneficial.
+Therefore, if a borrower can negotiate a short sale prior to filing for Chapter 13 bankruptcy, she will reduce her plan payment by reducing her unsecured debt.